 Somers White helped me see that I had a natural knack for helping others prospect for business.
 He coached me to figure out an industry where I could dominate, to become the big fish in a little pond rather than getting lost in the shuffle.
 And it needed to be a market I had affinity for and an industry that had an enormous need for what I could offer.

 After a few hours and a zillion ideas, we settled on the insurance and financial services industry.
 Professionals in those sectors have a huge need for the business-building skills I could provide.
 My dad had owned an insurance agency and I had once been licensed to sell life and health insurance – a career that lasted for approximately three weeks.
 (Insurance licenses are like real estate licenses: Almost everyone gets one or the other at some point!)

 My connection to insurance and financial services was a bit weak, but it was all I needed.
 My coach and I spent the next several hours packaging and positioning my expertise.
 Together, we came up with a dynamic marketing plan to make in-roads into that industry quickly.
 Brilliant!
-I was on my way!
+It was 1990 and I was on my way!